1. Purpose of policy

 11.5 USC does not permit advertising by external organisations in USC print, online and web communications.

 12.1 There is one USC website.
-Other websites must not be developed or used to represent sections or activities within the University.
+Other websites must not be developed or used to represent sections or activities within the University, including the establishment of non-USC domains or URLs.

 12.2 Marketing and External Engagement is responsible for the management, development and maintenance of the University’s website including its structure, content (written and visual), development and design.
 All architecture of the website is managed by Marketing and External Engagement with due consideration of relevant Queensland and Commonwealth legislation, accessibility guidelines, national university benchmarking, website search trends, and assessment of USC website user needs.